Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum will hope to make a difference for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.
+Jayson Tatum be on the court for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.

-Let's look at Tatum's prop bets, and some stats and trends to help you select good wagers.
+Below we will break down Tatum's stats and trends, helping you make good picks on prop bets.

 Jayson Tatum Prop Bets vs. the Heat